Tara Moradian | | Facebook & Instagram | 2 comments

-2 min read ✭ In this post, you will learn about which seven nonprofits are currently crushing social media and a few key reasons why.
+2 min to read ✭ In this post, you will learn about which seven nonprofits are currently crushing social media and a few key reasons why.

 As we have covered in previous vlogs, social media is an important intersection within digital marketing and the nonprofit world.
 With finding relevant hashtags to market your nonprofit to why you should be utilizing features like Facebook Live and Instagram Stories, having a strong social media presence will ultimately push your organization forward.
 When you start to do it really well, you will see just how the online community can help your organization’s word-of-mouth strategy as well as it’s overall brand.

 With that being said, there is no better way to learn than to reverse engineer and see what is working well and what isn’t.
 For that reason, we’re diving into seven nonprofits that are crushing their social media right now, and we are highlighting key reasons why so that you can take some tips back with you.

 There are many nonprofits that are excelling on the social front, and they don’t go unnoticed.
 We’ll continue calling them out as we see them, and encourage you to be loud about which accounts you enjoy as well!

 To kick it off, let’s get to seven nonprofit social media accounts that have really stood out and why.

 Thirst Project’s Instagram account is really geared around how much their organization impacts deserving communities and gives people a deeper insight about the people whose lives are actually getting impacted.
 One of the most important aspects of documenting your nonprofit’s journey is acknowledging the people who are being helped, and Thirst Project does an excellent job highlighting that.

 It’s vital to be humanizing donations and putting into perspective how much giving even a little bit to your organization can be impactful.
 People like to know that their dollar counts, and we think Thirst Project is nailing it.